 Step 6: For continuity make sure you cut the pattern in a way that it all matches up, as shown below.

 Applying a Bunting Pattern from Edible Icing Sheets

 Step 1: Make a template for the curved shape of the bunting.
 I used the lid of a container, sliced in half.
 I simply pressed the edge into the fondant.

 Step 2: Triangles can be neatly cut out using a paper punch.
 Alternatively use scissors or an exacto knife.

-Step 3: As shown above, apply glue to the back of the icing sheets (triangles) and glue into place.
+Step 3: As shown above, apply glue to the back of the icing sheets (triangles) and glue it into place.

-Applying the roses:
+Applying the Edible Roses

 This tea cup was made using gum paste and painted with gold luster dust mixed with a little alcohol (tutorial to come later).

-When it come to your birthday cake or to a basket filled with cupcakes for your loved ones, you should let your spirit and instinct guide you.
+When it comes to your birthday cake or to a basket filled with cupcakes for your loved ones, you should let your spirit and instinct guide you.
 Your creativity and inspiration are your loyal friends when designing a cake.

 Edible icing sheets are always a good idea because they are so easy to use, and the final result is just amazing.
 It’s so funny because my friends always pity me for “all the hard work and the time” invested in the creation of such a good-looking cake.
 Although, they do not know how easy and fun it actually is.